Tara (Ramayana): Tara pacifies Lakshmana

 The rainy season ensues and ends and Rama in despair fears that Sugriva has forgotten his promise to help him trace and recover Sita.
 Rama sends Lakshmana to Kishkindha to remind the complacent monarch of his promise to help.
 Irritated that the city is barricaded, Lakshmana kicks down the city gate and threatens to destroy Sugriva and the monkey kingdom with his divine power.
 Lakshmana is unable to tolerate Sugriva breaking his vow to Rama, enjoying material and sensual pleasures, while Rama suffers alone.

 When the agitated Lakshamana—reaching the inner chambers of Sugriva and his harem—reproaches Sugriva for being ungrateful to Rama and forgetting his promise, the critical edition of the Ramayana states that Tara voluntarily intervenes to calm the wrath of Lakshmana.
 In some Ramayana adaptations and North-western Indian manuscripts of the Ramayana, it is Tara, not Ruma in whom Sugriva is engrossed when Lakshmana arrives.
 The South Indian manuscripts portray the drunk Sugriva, who is engrossed in lustful revel as being ignorant of Lakshmana's anger and sending Tara to pacify him, in some versions, even though she is drunk.
 Though intoxicated with "half-closed eyes and unsteady gait", Tara manages to disarm Lakshmana.
 The intoxication of Tara is also described in the original Ramayana, but in a different context.
 Tara is described as having made it a habit to visit Sugriva always in a tipsy state, before indulging in the "new pleasures of love".

 The Ramayana narrates: Tara says that Sugriva is mindful that through Rama, Sugriva has gained the kingship, Ruma and herself.
 She defends Sugriva saying that even great sage Vishwamitra was tempted by pleasure, Sugriva—a mere forest-dwelling monkey—is fatigued by his past hardships and is relaxing, but not partaking in carnal pleasures.
 Tara informs Sugriva that Vali told her that Ravana is a mighty king with several rakshasas in his service.
 She reminds Lakshmana that without an ally like Sugriva, Rama cannot defeat such a powerful foe.
 Tara informs him that Sugriva has summoned all monkey commanders and troops to the capital.
-Adhyatma Ramayana also presents a similar description, where Tara, Angada and Hanuman are sent by Sugriva to calm Lakshmana.
-In a condensed one-verse description, Ramacharitamanasa says that Tara and Hanuman were dispatched by Sugriva and were successful in appeasing Lakshmana by singing Rama's praises.
-In Ramavataram, though not Sugriva's consort, Tara pacifies Lakshamana.
-The usual epithet of Tara, lustrous as the moon, in Ramavataram, signifies her white clothes, the sign of a widow.
+The Adhyatma Ramayana also presents a similar description, where Tara, Angada and Hanuman are sent by Sugriva to calm Lakshmana.
+In a condensed one-verse description, the Ramacharitamanasa says that Tara and Hanuman were dispatched by Sugriva and were successful in appeasing Lakshmana by singing Rama's praises.
+In the Ramavataram, though not Sugriva's consort, Tara pacifies Lakshamana.
+The usual epithet of Tara, lustrous as the moon, in the Ramavataram, signifies her white clothes, the sign of a widow.
 Lakshmana is reminded of his own widowed mother seeing Tara.

 Pacified by Tara and praised further by Sugriva, Lakshmana begs for Sugriva's pardon for abusing him.
 It is only through the diplomatic intervention of Tara that the crisis is averted.